mturley/uxd-exercises/README.md

 mocha test/test-fixed.js
 ```

+I took the following steps in debugging this code:

+* Removed all the `return` statements, because none of the return values were actually being used (`remoteMathService()`'s return value is never used, and in fact can't be, because it must become asynchronous code, and the return value of the callback `cb` passed to `callOneService` and `callTwoService` is only used as the return value in the setTimeout callbacks of these functions, where it doesn't go anywhere).
+The real data we want here can only be accessed asynchronously, so without some kind of promise pattern or other purpose, these synchronous returns are just confusing here.

 ### Exercise 2

 My solution HTML and CSS for this exercise are located at `ex2/box.html` and `ex2/box.css` respectively.
 You can simply view the `box.html` file in a browser directly from your local filesystem, or point a web server at it.